nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Value proposition:**
 * manage links faster than a typical mouse/GUI driven app
-* manage grades than a typical mouse/GUI driven app
+* manage grades more easily than a typical mouse/GUI driven app
-* manage contact numbers of professors and teaching assistants than a typical mouse/GUI driven app
+* manage contact numbers of professors and teaching assistants more effectively than a typical mouse/GUI driven app
-* manage timetable than a typical mouse/GUI driven app
+* manage timetable in a more organised manner than a typical mouse/GUI driven app
-* manage study content than a typical mouse/GUI driven app
+* manage study content more efficiently than a typical mouse/GUI driven app

 #### User Stories